If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Much Does a Decent Air Purifier Cost?

-A decent air purifier can cost between 30 and 180 dollars.
-Our favorite air purifier is the JINPUS Small Portable Purifier for Bedrooms.
-It is compact, quiet at 30 decibels, and easy to operate.
-And best of all, it costs just under 30 dollars.
+A decent air purifier can cost anywhere between 30 and 180 dollars.
+Our favorite budget pick is the Jinpus Small Portable Purifier.
+It is compact, quiet enough for sleeping, and costs under 40 dollars, making it an excellent entry-level choice.

 Do You Need an Air Purifier In Every Room?